 Benefits of Being in Your 60s

 When both of my parents turned 60, I was only 24.
 To be honest, at the time they seemed ancient!
 Neither one of them exercised, to speak of, nor did they particularly watch what they ate.
 Both of them died from heart disease; my dad died of a heart attack at 67, while my mom died from a stroke at 86.
+Despite this, there are some benefits of being in your 60s.

 Now I am 61, and I think I have good physical and mental health.
 I really try to take care of myself because I don’t want what happened to my parents to happen to me, if I can help it.
 I exercise and I watch what I eat in an attempt to keep serious heart issues from developing until I am much older than I am now.